Adaptively profiling models with task elicitation: Experiments

 \subsection{Transfer of generated questions}

-In ~\cref{fig:transfer_plots}, we consider how well the questions generated to target one model transfer to those of another model.
-Generally, questions generated to target a strong model (e.g. Claude 3.5 Sonnet and GPT-4o \citep{openai2024gpt4o}) transfer well to weaker models (e.g. Llama 3.1 70B \citep{grattafiori2024llama}.
-However, o1-mini \citep{jaech2024openai} for the forecasting consistency adaptive evaluation seemingly breaks this trend.
+We study how well questions generated to target some model A transfer to other models B in ~\cref{fig:transfer_plots}.
+While strong to weak transfer often occurs (e.g., Claude 3.5 Sonnet and GPT-4o \citep{openai2024gpt4o}) transfer to weaker models (e.g., Llama 3.1 70B \citep{grattafiori2024llama}, transfer is neither universal nor symmetric.
+For instance, o1-mini \citep{jaech2024openai} for the forecasting profiling breaks this trend.
 Despite strong benchmark performance, questions targeting the model are disproportionally easier than other much weaker models.
-We hypothesize that this is because o1-mini is generally a weak forecaster \citep{sudhir2024consistency}.
+We hypothesize that this is because o1-mini is generally a weak forecaster \citep{paleka2024consistency}.